Tips for Editing Your Own Writing

 EIGHT TIPS FOR EDITING YOUR WRITING

-3. Read it your text out loud.
+3. Read your text out loud.
 Another way to catch errors and improve flow is to read your document out loud.
 It is also one of the best ways to help make your writing match your “voice” and sound more natural.
 If you are working on a longer document, reading the whole thing aloud may not be feasible.
-However, you can still use this method to improve your writing by using it on the handful of paragraphs or pages that are giving you the most difficulty.
+However, you can still use this method to improve your writing by using it on a handful of paragraphs or pages that are giving you the most difficulty.